 Mountain riding can be very addicting, with lot of fun.
 There are several types of riding in the mountains.
 Hill climbing had become a popular sport, mainly from recent advancements with sleds in the last 20 years.
 Besides just riding on the trails as a 3-point stance, or up a climb on a slope, you can try a "twist" or "tippy" ride by carving your way up.
 (2 and 1 point riding).
-The author, Karl Shoemaker, can show you a few ways to have fun in the sun with your friends and do a little showing off.
+The Author can show you a few ways to have fun in the sun with your friends and do a little showing off.
 Some of these pictures look "easy" however, are not, but don't worry, with some practice you'll be amazed at what you can do.
 Part of the fun of snowmobiling is the "journey" to learning, not just the "destination".
 Ask lot of questions to your understanding buddies and they might even show you some tips.
 As always you are welcome to ask, here and even ask for a ride.
 Just bring your best attitude and a modern sled and you'll almost be guaranteed to have fun.
-Most of these pictures can be enlarged by clicking on them.
+Some of these pictures can be enlarged by clicking on them.

 Shown here is carving through the powder in a "swinging" maneuver, similar to power skiing, except going uphill, or at least on level ground.
 If you look closely (click to enlarge the pictures) some of the turns looks like the skis are pointed in the wrong direction.
 This is done on purpose and called "counter steering".
 Sometimes, the tails of the skis (going the opposite direction of the tips) can actually help keep your lean on the turn, thus, turning the handlebar the opposite way, just for a moment makes this maneuver easier, in some cases.
 You really have to do it several times to get the "feel" of it.

 What's happening below the surface is the tails are digging in and pulling you over (just a little) to help your carving.

 It's also very safe to bring at least 2-3 buddies to help out, should there be a problem.